smithy-lang/smithy/docs/source-2.0/aws/aws-cloudformation.rst

         // If the user has not specified backTrackWindow
         // upon create, a default value will still be
-        // observed n the DescribeDBClusterResponse
+        // observed in the DescribeDBClusterResponse
         @cfnDefaultValue
         $backTrackWindow
     }